01 | Talent Foundations: Art & Science

 Clear Milestones: What are the key milestones and how will we keep candidates informed throughout the entire experience?

-Interview Expectations: How will the interview be conducted ( Zoom, Google Hangout Etc.) and how should they prep for the conversation?
+Interview Expectations: How will the interview be conducted ( Zoom, Google Hangout Etc.) and how should they/we prep for the conversation?

 B | Recruiting Workflow